jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 this is accomplished by updating the migration state for the user when the ssh and web application proxies receive a connection request for the migrated user they look up the user's migration status based on their identity. accordingly, the migrated user is routed to the login node and ondmand node belonging to the new cluster environment.

+with the latest release in place and validated, we follow a blue-green deployment strategy to direct ssh traffic to the new instance. as a proxy, it continues to route users to their designated login nodes.

 these CICD built and deployed application proxies have been successfully used in production for a number of months. the CICD framework was crucial to the development of the application proxies and has facilited maintaining ondemand services for the distinct cluster environments